Get insider access

 40°

-The Dell XPS 13 has a decent horizontal viewing angle.
+The FHD+ display's horizontal viewing angle is decent.
 The image dims and washes out when you reach a moderately steep angle from the side.
 You can share the screen with someone else, though it's best to look at the screen from more or less straight on if you need perfect image accuracy.
 The 4k panel is similar; however, the 3.5k OLED panel likely has wider viewing angles due to OLED's emissive technology.

 6.3